-If you’ve worked with us in the past year then you will have heard us talking about SSL certificates and HTTPS.
-At the time you might have brushed off the extra cost as an unnecessary add-on.
+If you’ve worked with us in the past year, you will have heard us talking about SSL certificates and HTTPS.
+You might have brushed off the extra cost as an unnecessary add-on at the time.
 But in reality, you’re only delaying the inevitable.

 Do something positive for your business and read about why you should have an SSL certificate for your website – without delay.
-After all, it’s going to benefit you, and more importantly, your customers’ experience.
+After all, it will benefit you and, more importantly, your customer experience.

-Without scaring you off straight away, this is about as technical as this article is going to get.
-So, HTTPS stands for ‘HyperText Transfer Protocol Secure,’ sounds great, doesn’t it?
+Without scaring you off straight away, this is about as technical as this article will get.
+So, HTTPS stands for ‘HyperText Transfer Protocol Secure,’ sounds great.
 And probably slightly daunting for you non-technical folk reading this.
 But worry not.

-With an insecure connection – which is shown as HTTP in your browser – the connection between the two can be seen by anyone with the know-how.
+With an insecure connection – shown as HTTP in your browser – anyone with the know-how can see the connection between the two.
 They can read the data customers input into a site which is then sent to the server.
 Worrying huh?

-By using HTTPS, you solve that issue by encrypting that line of communication.
-Imagine it’s like a private corridor that only your customer’s computer and web server have the key for to pass information along.
+Using HTTPS, you solve that issue by encrypting that line of communication.
+Imagine it’s like a private corridor that only your customer’s computer and web server have the key to pass information along.

-By purchasing an SSL certificate, you can display your URL with HTTPS in the browser’s address bar along with the green padlock icon.
-That way your customers will know their data is secure when using your site.
+By purchasing an SSL certificate, you can display your URL with HTTPS in the browser’s address bar and the green padlock icon.
+That way, your customers will know their data is secure when using your site.

 In short, yes!
-It doesn’t matter how big, or small your site is, if your customers are sending their information to you through a contact form, an email signup field or purchasing goods or services, then you require an SSL.
+It doesn’t matter how big or small your site is; if your customers send their information to you through a contact form, an email signup field or purchasing goods or services, you require an SSL.
 So say goodbye to HTTP and hello to HTTPS.

 Accepting online payments

-If you’re running an online store or taking one-off payments for a service directly on your website via credit card, you 100 percent need an SSL.
+If you’re running an online store or taking one-off payments for a service directly on your website via credit card, you 100% need an SSL.
 Would you want your credit card information made available for anyone to see?
 Nope, and neither do your customers.

 Memberships and logins

-If you have a membership area, paid or free, or a logged in area that customers access then an SSL is a must-have.
+If you have a membership area, paid or free, or a logged-in area that customers access, then an SSL is a must-have.
 Your members are storing personal email addresses, names, and passwords, which you don’t want getting out and being used for malicious practices.
-It’s not worth the headache a major breach of this personal information can bring with it.
+It’s not worth the headache a major breach of this personal information can bring.

-If you’re not collecting money online or you don’t have some fancy user area, you will probably be collecting customer information through a contact form or an email signup.
-Even this basic information such as names, phone numbers, and email addresses should be protected.
-We’re pretty sure a potential client doesn’t want these personal details leaked.
+If you’re not collecting money online or don’t have some fancy user area, you will probably collect customer information through a contact form or email signup.
+Basic information such as names, phone numbers, and email addresses should be protected.
+We’re sure a potential client doesn’t want these personal details leaked.

-Even if you’re not doing any of the above, there are even more reasons to move to HTTPS.
+Even if you’re not doing the above, there are more reasons to move to HTTPS.

 It’s the right thing to do

 Morally, it’s something you should be doing.
 Why risk someone’s personal information being intercepted?
-It’s a small cost to pay for making sure it’s being transferred securely.
+It’s a small cost to make sure it’s being transferred securely.

 HTTPS makes your site load faster.
-If you don’t believe us check this site out and compare the load times of HTTP vs. HTTPS http://www.httpvshttps.com/.
+If you don’t believe us check this site out and compare the load times of HTTP vs HTTPS https://www.httpvshttps.com/.

 You’re making Google and browsers happy

-Search engines and browsers, in particular, Chrome and Firefox, like secured sites.
-Both these browsers will even warn you if a website isn’t secured with an SSL.
-If it’s not, it may prompt people to second guess whether they leave their details on your site.
+Search engines and browsers, notably Chrome and Firefox, like secured sites.
+These browsers will even warn you if a website isn’t secured with an SSL.
+If not, it may prompt people to second guess whether they leave their details on your site.